SpikeInterface/spikeinterface/README.md

 All documentation for spikeinterface can be found [here](https://spikeinterface.readthedocs.io/en/latest).

-Some usefull tutorials in jupyter notebook format [here](https://github.com/SpikeInterface/spiketutorials).
+Some useful jupyter notebook tutorials can be found in [spiketutorials](https://github.com/SpikeInterface/spiketutorials).

-There are also some usefull notebooks [on our blog](https://spikeinterface.github.io) for advanced benchmarking or sorting components.
+There are also some useful notebooks [on our blog](https://spikeinterface.github.io) that cover advanced benchmarking and sorting components.

 ## How to install spikeinteface